CartoDB/academy/_app/_lessons/workflow_template_2.md

 - Filtering points in polygons

 <span class="wrap-border"><img src="/academy/img/lessons/retail_by_location/suggested_reading.jpg" alt="Suggested Readings" /></span>

-For this example: "Exporting CARTO Maps"
-**writer note_csobier:** This is the right-side navigation pane that Ari showed in her demo.
+**writer note_csobier:** For this example: "Introduction to the Builder", "Analyzing your Data", Exporting CARTO Maps".
+This is the right-side navigation pane that Ari showed in her demo.
 These are not pre-reqs, as the lesson does not force you to go through steps.
 These can be links to other guides or lessons that might be helpful **before** you begin this use case.

 <span class="wrap-border"><img src="/academy/img/lessons/retail_by_location/final_starbucks_map.jpg" alt="Final startbucks map" /></span>

 ------ Each subsequent section should be a new section in the lesson ---

-## Why analyze your location data?
+## Why Analyze your Location Data?

 Understanding how to leverage your location-based intelligence into something that you can visualize enables you to gain key insights about your data that you may have otherwise missed.

 [CARTO Builder](https://vimeo.com/173591785) not only enables you to enrich your map visualizations with location-based data, but also comes bundled with a wealth of analysis options to extract hidden insights from your data.

-### Real World Challenge: Starbucks is everywhere!
-Is there anywhere else to expand?
+### Real World Challenge: Which Starbuck Stores Receive the Most Foot Traffic?

 A common business problem is identifying new opportunities in reaching customers by location.
 This could mean everything from identifying new locations for retail stores to identifying stores that reach the most customers and could be a good target of promotional campaigns or testing of new products.

-### The Solution: Identify areas near the NYC subways
+### The Solution: Identify Starbucks stores located near busy New York City subways

 The CARTO Builder, _Create area of influence_ analysis option, allows you to calculate the amount of travel time required by foot or car to reach a certain distance.
 By applying a _Create area of influence_ analysis to our New York City subway locations, we can identify Starbucks locations located within 100 meters of a NYC subway.
 This allows us to identify Starbucks locations that potentially receive the greatest foot traffic.

 ------ Each subsequent section should be a new section in the lesson ---

-## Show me the data!
+## Getting Started with the Data

-Most big retail organizations and major cities have public data available to download.
-CARTO already got the data and created the basic map to start with.
+Using public data available on Starbucks locations in NYC, CARTO created the basic map for this lesson.
 Download the following map by using the CARTO teams' public profile export feature.

  - [Marketing Analysis Demo](https://team.carto.com/u/builder-demo/viz/d5112b61-7792-4707-8792-199037466b87/public_map)